petrobras/ross/paper/paper.md

 and Bokeh [@bokeh2019].

 Besides the [documentation](https://ross-rotordynamics.github.io/ross-website/), a set of Jupyter Notebooks is available for the tutorial and some examples.
-Users can also access these notebooks through a [binder server](https://mybinder.org/v2/gh/ross-rotordynamics/ross/master).
+Users can also access these notebooks through a [Binder server](https://mybinder.org/v2/gh/ross-rotordynamics/ross/master).

 As an example, Figure 1 shows a centrifugal compressor modeled with ROSS.